 The pre-purchase of graves is not permitted.
 Your grave certificate will be issued on the return of your completed form including payment.
 The undertaker will help you with this.
-You can use this form to make an enquiry.
+You can use this form to make an enquiry about purchasing a lair, or for any other enquiries relating to burial lairs, headstones or internment.
 The exclusive right of burial can only be given to one person.
 This person can request the grave to be opened for a burial and makes the decisions about who can be buried inside.
 It is important that this information be updated on the death of the grave holder.

 An unused grave can be returned to the council, the original grave certificate must be returned.
 We will return the original fee paid for the grave less 10% for administrative costs.

 You can use our cemetery enquiry form if you would like to ask about maintenance at a cemetery, or any other general cemetery enquiries.

 Cremated remains in a casket may be buried in a full coffin grave or a specific cremation casket grave.
 Cremated remains may be scattered at the Garden of Remembrance at Cardross crematorium.
 Scattering of ashes on graves in cemeteries is not permitted.

 On the death of the grave holder the exclusive right of burial must be transferred before any further applications for burial or memorials can be considered, unless it is to permit the burial of the grave holder or their widow/widower/ legal partner.
 Any person claiming rights to a grave by succession is required to produce sufficient evidence.
 This can be the signed copy of the will and a signed document to prove who you are.
 A new grave certificate shall be issued and the successor shall be entitled to all the rights.

 Joint succession to or division of the exclusive rights for any grave is NOT PERMITTED.